hector-munachi/hector-munachi/README.md

 ___
 🧐I’m currently learning - React

-🤝I’m looking to collaborate on - NodeJs, Express, MongoDB & Backend logic.
+🤝I’m looking to collaborate on - NodeJs, Express, MongoDB and any stuff on Back-end.

 💬 Ask me about - Anything